 Now number 155 Camp Road the above house was once a general store and post office, first opened by Thomas Gear in the first decade of the 20th century.
 Mr G Trottman then took over.
 Are there any surviving photographs of number 155 as a shop?

-On the plot where Ss Alban & Stephen Infants School is (the school's original building) was a pleasure garden belonging to Friederick Sander, whose orchid nursery was on the opposite side of Camp Road – whither the junior school is today.
+On the plot where Ss Alban & Stephen Infants School is (the school's original building) was a pleasure garden belonging to Friederick Sander, whose orchid nursery was on the opposite side of Camp Road – where the junior school is today.
 Sander's house was on the north side, but as there was no space for the garden, this developed on the south side opposite.
 The garden was sold by the Sander family in 1932, but we have no information about its use as a garden, nor any photos – unless someone can help us out!

 Before the building of the London Road estate, Cell Barnes Lane was a country road from the end of the Springfield estate down to Hill End Lane.
 There was a tennis court on one side, opposite the shops, and the circus field where the Generals estate is.
 Did anyone, by any chance, take a photo of their special visit to the circus here?

-The city's police force replaced a number of timber police outstation, or remote, boxes, with brick-built ones in 1942, as in the photo above.
+The city's police force replaced a number of timber police outstations, or remote boxes, with brick-built ones in 1942, as in the photo above.
 They incorporated a public telephone, accessible via a little door (behind the green lamp post in this photo).
 Does anyone know where they were located, or have a photograph which includes an example of one?
 The illustrated example is on the corner of Hatfield Road and Beechwood Avenue, where the council flower bed is today.
 The above photo courtesy Philip Orde.

 A temporary domestic cottage similar to this was close to the old Beaumonts farm homestead until both were demolished in 1938.
 We have one photo of the farmhouse, but none of the iron cottage – so far!

 Woodvale Park, on the south side of Alban Way, Sutton Road, used to be a site for static caravans.
 It was taken over from its previous owner by St Albans District Council in 1977.
 But who had been its private owner before the council?
 Who was it that had left it without many basic facilities?
-Could is have been begun to house a number of employees of Marconi Instruments?
+Could it have been begun to house a number of employees of Marconi Instruments?
 Just a thought.

 See part answer.

-A Scout Group (the SA 12th Cell Barnes)) and Guide Group (the SA 15th Cell Barnes) are no longer extant.
+A Scout Group (the SA 12th Cell Barnes) and Guide Group (the SA 15th Cell Barnes) are no longer extant.
 They were attached to Cell Barnes Hospital, which of course has also closed.
 We know that in 1950 a total of 51 Cubs, Scouts and Rovers camped in a field along Watford Bypass.
 We would like to discover more about these Scout and Guide groups.

 © 2021 St Albans' Own East End Mike Neighbour